wildsemicolon/text/message.md

 This does not mean you should not come.
 I wish I could explain more clearly but this is what I have right now.

+**I will explain more clearly when possible.
+Currently it's hard to privately talk to you.
+Hopefully you do not misunderstand me.
+I have utmost love and care for you and kids and Jeeju.
+I would never harm our relationship like Ammi is fearing of.
+But I have to tell you all this - now or at some point. so telling now.**

 Ab bhi, you should come but she expects you like I mentioned before.

 I feel helpless here and thats why I have told you the whole story.